 After you set up your budget, keep track of it and monitor it every month.
 Make sure you record your expenses daily.
 Recording your expenses gives you a clearer picture of where the money goes.

 Establish limits for each expense category and review them.
 Avoid going over the limit in any category.
 Make sure your expenses don’t surpass your income.

 Review your budget often, especially if circumstances change.
-Make sure your budget is working for you.
+Make sure your plan is working for you.

-Tweak your budget until it works for you.
+Tweak your financial plan until it works for you.
 Here are more tips to help you budget effectively.